High-Harmonic Spin and Charge Pumping in Altermagnets: Adiabatic band dynamics and high-harmonic pumping

-where $\boldsymbol{d}_{ij}$ is a unit vector aligned with the Néel order, giving rise to an exchange-dependent hopping that is positive (negative) along the $x(y)$ axis.
-The quantities $\hat{c}_i$ and $\hat{c}_i^{\dagger}$ denote the annihilation and creation operators at lattice site $i$, respectively, and $\boldsymbol{\sigma}$ is the vector of Pauli matrices acting in spin space.
-Note that this model has been employed in a variety of contexts, including optically driven HHG \cite{Werner2024} and the study of giant tunneling and magnetoresistance phenomena in altermagets \cite{Smejkal2022}.
+where $\boldsymbol{d}_{ij}$ is a unit vector aligned with the N\'eel order, giving rise to an exchange-dependent hopping that is positive (negative) along the $x(y)$ axis.
+The quantities $\hat{c}_i$ and $\hat{c}_i^{\dagger}$ denote the annihilation and creation operators at the lattice site $i$, respectively, and $\boldsymbol{\sigma}$ is the vector of Pauli matrices acting in spin space. {The hopping parameter in the normal metal lead will be denoted as $\gamma$ and serves as a unit for the relevant energy scales of the system.}

+{In Eq.~\ref{eq:AMmodel}, the term proportional to $\gamma_{J}$ induces the altermagnetic spin-splitting.
+Since this term represents a hopping contribution, the resulting splitting is inherently momentum-dependent, as shown in the energy dispersions discussed below. } Note that this model has been used in a variety of contexts, including optically driven HHG \cite{Werner2024} and the study of giant tunneling and magneto-resistance phenomena in AMs \cite{Smejkal2022}.

-To describe the interaction with a precessing magnetic order, we further add a ferromagnetic exchange interaction of the form $J\mathbf{m}(t)\cdot\boldsymbol{\sigma}$, where $\mathbf{m}(t)=(\sin\theta\cos\omega t,\;\sin\theta\sin\omega t, \;\cos\theta )$ is a time-dependent unit vector specifying the direction of the magnetization precessing at angular frequency $\omega$ and cone opening $\theta$.
-Without loss of generality we take the N\'eel vector along $x$.
+To describe the interaction with a precessing magnetic order, we further add a ferromagnetic exchange interaction of the form $J\mathbf{m}(t)\cdot\boldsymbol{\sigma}$, where $\mathbf{m}(t)=(\sin\theta\cos\omega t,\;\sin\theta\sin\omega t, \;\cos\theta )$ is a time-dependent unit vector specifying the direction of the magnetization, precessing at angular frequency $\omega$ and cone opening $\theta$.
+Without loss of generality, we take the N\'eel vector along $x$.
 The full time-dependent Hamiltonian then reads

 It is important to distinguish two qualitatively different scenarios.
 First, when the time-dependent magnetization is aligned with the N\'eel order direction, the resulting energy dispersion remains time independent and is given by